YiJiang93/Population-Migration-of-USA/README.md

   The new approach is to invoke the requestAnimationFrame() instead of setInterval().
 It tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
 The method takes as an argument a callback to be invoked before the repaint.
 With this method, we finally achieved the visual effects we wanted.

-2. Widely adopt canvas element
+2. Widely adoptted canvas element

   In this project, we don’t adopt svg but canvas as main html element to move points because the canvas element is part of HTML5 and allows for dynamic, scriptable rendering of 2D shapes and bitmap images.